Fool to Cry: Covers

+Alternative rock band Ween recorded a cover of the song during the sessions for their 1996 album 12 Golden Country Greats which was subsequently submitted for consideration for the soundtrack to the Uma Thurman feature Beautiful Girls.
+However it was rejected in favour of the band's own "I'll Miss You".
+The recording is on the 2026 expanded reissue of 12 Golden Country Greats.
 Lena Dunham, creator and star of HBO's Golden Globe-winning show Girls, commissioned Tegan and Sara to cover the Rolling Stones' "Fool to Cry" for the show's official soundtrack.
 American singer and songwriter Taylor Dayne covered the song for her 2008 studio album Satisfied.